Alumni Apply

 Botswana & University of the Witwatersrand, 2022

-Tshegofatso is, the former Info & Publicity Chair and later, Research Assistant for Young Women’s Leadership Club (YWLC-UB)- a UCT African Gender Institute affiliated action research-based project aimed at promoting and advancing gender equality & equity in university campuses; Co-creator and former radio producer for the Upright African Show- a socio-political radio show aimed at engaging young Africans, intra continent and diaspora, on issues affecting their Africanity.
-She is also the co-founder of Feminism in Botswana- a digital platform dedicated to generating and facilitating intersectional feminist discourse that builds individual agency and collective power.
-Lastly, she is an alumna of the Study of the U.S. Institute (SUSI) on Civic Engagement for Student Leaders (2017 cohort).
+Tshegofatso is the former Info & Publicity Chair and, later, Research Assistant for YWLC- an African Gender Institute affiliated action research-based project aimed at promoting and advancing gender equality & equity in university campuses; Co-creator and former radio producer for the Upright African Show- a socio-political radio show aimed at engaging young Africans, intra continent and diaspora, on issues affecting their Africanity; Co-founder of Feminism in Botswana- a digital platform dedicated to generating and facilitating intersectional feminist discourse that builds individual agency and collective power; and lastly, an alumna of the Study of the US Institute (SUSI) on Civic Engagement for Student Leaders (2017 cohort).

 DecorationTshegofatso Phatshwane